 - the mentee understood that they were responsible for individually and independently satisfying themselves of the soundness of any suggestions, recommendations or advice-like comments made by the mentor.

 The written document evidencing the relationship does not have to be a formal signed mentoring agreement.
 It can be as simple as an e-mail acknowledging the relationship and the three terms listed above.
 The managing a mentoring relationship booklet contains a precedent of a simple mentoring agreement.

 LAWPRO also encourages retired lawyers to be mentors.
-Accordingly, they can maintain their exempt status while having coverage for mentoring services and have their deductible (and claims levy surcharge if they return to practice) waived on any claim made against a lawyer-mentor arising out of a mentoring relationship provided that the above noted protocol is adhered to.
+Accordingly, they can maintain their exempt status while having coverage for mentoring services (including the Law Society’s Coach and Advisor Network) and have their deductible (and claims levy surcharge if they return to practice) waived on any claim made against a lawyer-mentor arising out of a mentoring relationship provided that the above noted protocol is adhered to.